anshajk/a2a_boilerplate/README.md

-# a2a_boilerplate
+# A2A Boilerplate

-A repository to demonstrate the capabilities of A2A protocol
+This is a repository to demonstrate the capabilities of A2A protocol